tanghui315/speakr-app/docs/DEPLOYMENT_GUIDE.md

 - Files are automatically split into optimally-sized chunks (22MB each for OpenAI)
 - Each chunk is processed separately and transcriptions are seamlessly merged
 - No user intervention required - the process is completely transparent
-- Chunking uses 32kbps MP3 conversion for optimal size/quality balance
+- Chunking uses 128kbps MP3 conversion for optimal transcription quality
 - Original file format is preserved when possible (no chunking needed for smaller files)

 **ASR Webservice Method:**